Exterior Outdoor Low Voltage Lighting Modification and Repair.

 All Lights are out?

 This usually is indicative of an electrical short.
 Checking the GFI and pressing “Reset”.
 In almost every situation troubleshooting landscape lighting requires a voltmeter.
 Checking the fuse or breaker on the transformer.
 Then check the clock timer.
 If all these are working, checking to make sure there is proper voltage on the secondary side.
 The amperage coming out of the transformer should not exceed the printed limits on the transformer.
 If so, you will have problems with your landscape lights.
 If the amps are really high, there may be a short somewhere down the line.
 Checking the amperage on each fixture to narrow down the location of the short.

 Landscape Lighting with Dim Bulbs?

-This is a symptom of improper voltage at the lamp.
-Because of every extra light you add and every foot of wire leads to voltage drop.
+This is a symptom of an improper voltage at the lamp.
+Because of every extra light, you add and every foot of wire leads to voltage drop.
 Without watertight connections, you get even more voltage drop.
 Sometimes people try to get higher wattage lights to compensate for the lights being dim, but this just makes the voltage drop problem worse.
-Checking the voltage at the end of the line with voltmeter to troubleshoot your landscape lighting.
+Checking the voltage at the end of the line with a voltmeter to troubleshoot your outdoor lighting.
 This means the halogen lamp will not fire correctly and leads to premature burnouts and dim bulbs.